ghareeb-falazi/SCIP-CaseStudy-2/README.md

   > ./Stop.sh
   ```

-  You can also remove BAL and ganache-cli images by cmobining the previous command with the `rmi` option as follows:
+  You can also remove BAL and ganache-cli images by combining the previous command with the `rmi` option as follows:

   ```
   > ./Stop.sh rmi